Optical disc: Blu-ray

 BD-R and BD-RE discs receive (through sputtering) a metal (recording layer) alloy (that is sandwiched between two dielectric layers, also sputtered, in BD-RE), before receiving the 30 nanometre metallization (silver alloy, aluminum or gold) layer, which is sputtered.
 Alternatively, the silver alloy may be applied before the recording layer is applied.
 Silver alloys are usually used in Blu-rays, and aluminum is usually used on CDs and DVDs.
 Gold is used in some "Archival" CDs and DVDs, since it is more chemically inert and resistant to corrosion than aluminum, which corrodes into aluminum oxide, which can be seen in disc rot as transparent patches or dots in the disc, that prevent the disc from being read, since the laser light passes through the disc instead of being reflected back into the laser pickup assembly to be read.
-Normally aluminum doesn't corrode since it has a thin oxide layer that forms on contact with oxygen.
-In this case it can corrode due to its thinness.
+Normally, aluminum does not corrode since it has a thin oxide layer that forms on contact with oxygen.
+In this case, it can corrode due to its thinness.

 Then, the 98 micron-thick cover layer is applied using UV-curable liquid optically clear adhesive, and a 2 micron-thick hard coat (such as Durabis) is also applied and cured using UV light.
 In the last step, a 10 nanometre-thick silicon nitride barrier layer is applied to the label side of the disc to protect against humidity.
 Blu-rays have their data very close to the read surface of the disc, which is necessary for Blu-rays to achieve their capacity.

 Discs in large quantities can either be replicated or duplicated.
 In replication, the process explained above is used to make the discs, while in duplication, CD-R, DVD-R or BD-R discs are recorded and finalized to prevent further recording and allow for wider compatibility.
 (See Optical disc authoring).
 The equipment is also different: replication is carried out by fully automated purpose-built machinery whose cost is in the hundreds of thousands of US dollars in the used market, while duplication can be automated (using what's known as an autoloader) or be done by hand, and only requires a small tabletop duplicator.